ido-ofir/core.bot/README.md

 * __command__ - create a core.bot command. expects a name as the only argument.
 * __local__ - create a core.bot.local with the bot's source code.

-Once you run `bot local` you can step into `core.bot.local/commands` and edit these commands as much as you like. your changes will apply the next time you run the bot.
+Once you run `bot local` you can step into `core.bot.local/commands` and edit these commands. your changes will apply the next time you run the bot.

 If you want to create a new command you only nee to add a folder with your command to `core.bot.local/commands`, and you can use the bot to do that for you: